 Chiffon Dior: Hi there Sherry!
 Thank you for talking with me today.
-Assuming you’ve recovered from the trauma of being eliminated from our little 90’s Drag Race series, how are you doing this evening?
+How are you doing this evening?

 Sherry Vine: Hi darling.
-I have recovered.
-Actually, I didn’t even know. *laughs* Monday is usually my night to lie in bed and catch up on my stories. *laughs* I worked hard all day so I can have a guilt free night of Penny Dreadful and The Strain.
+Monday is usually my night to lie in bed and catch up on my stories. laughs I worked hard all day so I can have a guilt free night of Penny Dreadful and The Strain.

 CD: For those youngsters who might not be as familiar with your work as they should be, can you tell us a little about yourself and how you got started?

 SV: Well, I have been performing as Sherry for twenty two years!
 There have been many chapters.
 It all started in LA dressing up for fun, then moving to NYC to start a theatre company, Theatre Couture.
-That led to performing in clubs.
-Met Joey Arias and started working at Bar d’O which led to working all over the world.
-Moved to Berlin for 3 years.
-Returned to NYC and started creating videos for YouTube which led to more work around the world and now I’m beginning the next chapter – film! *laughs*
+That led to performing in clubs, where I met Joey Arias and started working at Bar d’O which led to working all over the world.
+I moved to Berlin for three years before returning to NYC and started creating videos for YouTube which led to more work around the world and now I’m beginning the next chapter – film! laughs

 CD: My first exposure to you was when I read the book, “The Drag Queens of New York: An Illustrated Field Guide“.
 As I recall, the author of that book spoke rather glowingly about you and your potential as a queen even though you were still fairly new to the scene at that point.
 How did that make you feel at the time when you read it?
 Knowing how jealously can crop up, was there any negativity from more established queens towards you after that came out?

-CD: If a show like Drag Race had actually been on in the early nineties like we’ve been speculating about, how do you think it would have been received?
-Fan votes aside, how do you think you would have done?
-Of the girls who are left (RuPaul, Lady Bunny, Jackie Beat, Miss Coco Peru and Lypsinka) , assuming this were a real show, who do you think would be the favorite to win?
+CD: If a show like Drag Race had actually been on in the early nineties like we’ve been, how do you think it would have been received?
+How do you think you would have done against legends such asRuPaul, Lady Bunny, Jackie Beat, Miss Coco Peru and Lypsinka?

 CD: In recent years, you’ve become quite renowned for your parody songs, going after pop icons like Lady Gaga, Katy Perry and Britney Spears.
 What attracted you to that musical niche?
 What goes into making a good parody?
 Do you have any future songs lined up?